Vincent-P-Li/Vincent-P-Li.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year psychology undergraduate from [University of Edinburgh](https://www.ed.ac.uk/).
 My research interest is very broad, but majorly includes how people acquire and comprehend language in different social contexts and during communication (verbally or virtually).
+(Skills)

 I am currently working on...
+(Projects)

+(BPS ambassador; Student rep)

 Other
 ======